-The 2014-2015 cloud seeding effort in the Wind River Range began on 15 November 2014, and concluded on 30 April 2015, a duration of 5.5 months.
-Twenty-one seeding events were conducted.
-Eleven events involved four or more generators, seeding in westerly or southwesterly flow.
+The 2015-2016 cloud seeding effort in the Wind River Range began on 19 November 2015, and concluded on 30 April 2016, a duration of nearly 5.5 months.
+The season started four days later than normal (15 November) due to a delay in finalizing the collaborative weather modification agreements.

+Twenty-seven seeding events were conducted.
+Seventeen events involved four or more generators, seeding in westerly or southwesterly flow.
 The other ten were solo events using the Enterprise generator, in easterly upslope flow.
-A total of 21.25 Kg of silver iodide was released.
+A total of 31.55 Kg of silver iodide was released in the course of 1,173 hours of generator operations.